LeTurt/turtlegod/cryptonote_notes.md

 Now find places to set it to true in.

 *CryptoNoteProtocolHandler::handleCommand* in CryptoNoteProtocolHandler.cpp
-sets up all the 2000+X command handlers, so one good place to start.
+sets up all the 2000+X command handlers, so this is one good place to start.
 Just above this is the definition of *notifyAdaptor()*, which is where the commands seem to pass through.
 So in this we can do some tricks such as: